wadechandler/netbeans-static-site/README.md

 JBake metadata attributes defined in the documentation will be added to the top of the files such as `title=Some Title` if in the YAML file exists the value `title: Some Title`.
-The same is true for `type` such that `type: page` becomes `type=post`.
+The same is true for `type` such that `type: page` becomes `type=page`.
 The common attributes along with the entirety of the YAML file will be rolled up into a JSON attribute (as defined in the JBake documentation), and will be named `metadata`.